MPC88/MC_SVTraderRework/README.md

 All of this means traders transport a lot more different types of goods, they spread out more, are more efficient, and the vast majority of producers in the galaxy remain active.

-Note that all this means trader update cycles take longer to run, but as it is background work it shouldn't be noticable during gameplay.
+Note that all this means trader update cycles take longer to run, but as it is background work it shouldn't be noticeable during gameplay.

 After first run, a configuration file mc.starvalor.traderrework.cfg will be created in .\Star Valor\BepInEx\Config\.
 This file has several settings to customise trader behaviour.
 Entries marked with a * can improve performance if changed: